reflectoring/reflectoring.github.io/_posts/2021-12-21-guide-to-resttemplate.md

 ```
 Here we are making the POST request by sending  `HttpMethod.POST` as a parameter in addition to the request body and the response type POJO.

-## Using the Exchange method for PUT with Empty Response Body
+## Using the Exchange method for PUT with an Empty Response Body

 Here is another example of using the `exchange()` for making a PUT request which returns an empty response body:
 ```java